 drawing + intermedia + painting + printmaking + sculpture

-Lindsay Knox, The Inside World of the Outside World of the Inside World, detail of intermedia installation
+Lindsay Knox, The Inside World of the Outside World of the Inside World, intermedia installation deal

-The MFA program at UAlberta is a flexible, practice-based program that offers students opportunities to develop a media-based studio practice, as well as to work across multiple media.
-Students work with faculty versed in artistic-research methodologies and draw on expertise from across the university for interdisciplinary experiences.
+The MFA is a flexible, practice-based program, offering students opportunities to develop a studio practice in one medium as well as to work across multiple mediums.
+Support is given to students working in practice-based methodologies and working across theory and practice.

 Past research topics include:

 - Reconstructing Landscape